Decoding CoreWeave's Options Activity: What's the Big Picture? - CoreWeave (NASDAQ:CRWV)

 What Analysts Are Saying About CoreWeave

-5 market experts have recently issued ratings for this stock, with a consensus target price of $143.0.
+In the last month, 5 experts released ratings on this stock with an average target price of $122.2.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Wells Fargo persists with their Overweight rating on CoreWeave, maintaining a target price of $150. * Maintaining their stance, an analyst from Evercore ISI Group continues to hold a Outperform rating for CoreWeave, targeting a price of $160. * An analyst from JP Morgan downgraded its action to Neutral with a price target of $110. * An analyst from Macquarie has decided to maintain their Neutral rating on CoreWeave, which currently sits at a price target of $115. * An analyst from HC Wainwright & Co. downgraded its action to Buy with a price target of $180.
+Click here for access. * Maintaining their stance, an analyst from Evercore ISI Group continues to hold a Outperform rating for CoreWeave, targeting a price of $160. * Reflecting concerns, an analyst from Compass Point lowers its rating to Buy with a new price target of $150. * Maintaining their stance, an analyst from DA Davidson continues to hold a Underperform rating for CoreWeave, targeting a price of $36. * An analyst from JP Morgan downgraded its action to Neutral with a price target of $110. * An analyst from Jefferies has decided to maintain their Buy rating on CoreWeave, which currently sits at a price target of $155.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for CoreWeave with Benzinga Pro for real-time alerts.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.